Club: FC Zenit | Opening: 1950 | Closing: 2006 | Final capacity: 80,000 | Maximum capacity: 100,000

 In the early 1990s Zenit left Kirov Stadium and moved to the smaller Petrovsky Stadium.
 In July 2006 Zenit played one last match at Kirov Stadium due to the unavailability of the Petrovsky.
 The official last match at the stadium was played on the 17th of August between Petrotrest and Shelkova (0-3).

-Soon after, the stadium got demolished to make place for a new stadium for Zenit that is currently still under construction.
+Soon after, the stadium got demolished to make place for a new stadium for Zenit that finally opened in April 2017.
 Demolition did not go without protests though, as the stadium was considered a landmark structure and local architects lobbied for its preservation, but in the end in vain.